CAPITAL SENTENCING GUIDE

 Contact Information for Judges: The Judicial Assistance Program is a statewide program and the capital litigation law clerks are available to assist judges in any of the fifteen counties.
 Judges requesting assistance in a capital case can contact one of the capital litigation law clerks listed below:

-The capital litigation law clerks do not respond to non-judicial communications due to ethical rules.
+The capital staff attorneys do not respond to non-judicial communications due to ethical rules.
 For general information about the program, contact the Deputy Court Administrator: